Set of All Points That ...

 Example: An ellipse is the locus of points whose distance from two fixed points add up to a constant.

-So, no matter where we are on the ellipse, we can add up the distance to point "A" and to point "B" and it will always be the same result.
+So, no matter where we are on the ellipse, we can add up the distance to point "F" and to point "G" and it will always be the same result.

-(The points "A" and "B" are called the foci of the ellipse)
+(The points "F" and "G" are called the foci of the ellipse)